essam5/hotel-management/README.md

-# Hotel Reservation Django Project
+# Hotel Reservation Django Project by Essam Fakher

 The Hotel Reservation Django project is a web application that allows users to reserve hotel rooms.
 It consists of three main apps: `users`, `room`, and `reservations`.
 Users can register, log in, and make reservations for available rooms.
 Admins have access to an admin panel for managing users, rooms, and reservations.